The Elephant Whisperers: Indian documentary makes history at Oscars 2023

 The film explores the precious bond between the animal and his caretakers.

+In her acceptance speech, director Kartiki Gonsalvez said, "I stand here today to speak of the sacred bond between us and our natural world, for the respect of indigenous communities and empathy towards other living beings we share space with, and finally, coexistence."

+Producer Guneet Monga shared the news of the win with an Instagram post: "Tonight is historic as this is the first ever Oscar for an Indian production.
+India's Glory with 2 women."

 The Elephant Whisperers is the first Indian film to win an Oscar in this category.
 Two other films nominated in the Best Documentary Short category in the past - The House That Ananda Built in 1969 and An Encounter With Faces in 1979 - failed to get the trophy.